Fighting to Keep You Free

 In certain cases, you may be eligible to have your probation, community supervision, or deferred adjudication terminated after only one-third the length of probation you originally were ordered to serve.
 My knowledge of the law and experience in criminal practice enable me to determine whether you are a likely candidate for early termination.
 If so, I will carefully craft the legal motions necessary to get you off probation or deferred adjudication and back to your normal life.
 I serve clients in Sugar Land and the rest of Fort Bend County.

-If you are in need of an attorney that can help you with your probation, contact my firm today.
+If you are in need of a criminal defense attorney that can help you with your probation, contact my firm today.

 Developing the right strategy and using my connections in the legal community, I will do my best to get your case dismissed so you can move on with your life.